 Licensecheck (available here for reference: /https://metacpan.org/release/App-Licensecheck) is a Perl script using hand-crafted regex patterns to find typical copyright statements and about 50 common licenses.
 There are about 50 license detection tests.

-A quick test (in July 2015, before a major refactoring, but for this notice still valid) shows several things that are not detected by licensecheck that are detected by ScanCode.
+A quick test (in July 2015, before a major refactoring but for this notice still valid) shows that are several things not detected by licensecheck that are detected by ScanCode.

 How can I integrate ScanCode in my application?